ydushyant64/facebook-sales-ml-analysis/README.md

 # Decoding Facebook Engagement: An Exploratory Analysis

 Ever wondered what makes a post go viral on Facebook?
-This project is a deep dive into the Facebook Marketplace dataset to uncover the secrets behind user engagement.
+This project is a deep dive into a fascinating dataset to uncover the secrets behind user engagement.
 Instead of training a predictive model, this analysis focuses on **exploratory data analysis (EDA)** to understand the patterns and behaviors that drive reactions, comments, and shares.

 ---